AllenInstitute/AllenSDK/doc_template/cell_types.rst

     ct = CellTypesApi()

-    # a list of dictionaries containing metadata for cells
+    # a list of dictionaries containing metadata for cells with reconstructions
-    # that have morphological reconstructions
     cells = ct.list_cells(require_reconstruction=True)

     # download the electrophysiology data for one cell